 Not all enlarged breasts are due to gynecomastia; some men may experience pseudogynecomastia, which is caused by excess fat tissue rather than glandular tissue.
 Treatments for these conditions differ significantly, as we will explain further in this article.

 Surgical and non-surgical treatment options are available for patients whose gynecomastia causes sufficient distress or unease that they wish to reduce or get rid of it.
-You can request a free surgical consultation today if you are interested in a gynecomastia removal procedure.
+At the Gender Confirmation Center in San Francisco and Prosilio Care in Pasadena, we offer surgical removal of gynecomastia to cisgender male and other patients.
+You can request a free surgical consultation today if you are interested in getting a quote and talking about your surgical options with a board-certified professional.

 • Swelling under the nipple